 The interest on your loan calculated on a per day basis and paid in advance from the day of your loan closing through the last day of the month in which your closing takes place.
 This enables the lender to make payments for your loan due on the 1st of the month.

 Insurance: Homeowners & Hazard

 A form or protection against physical damage to the house by fire, wind, vandalism and other causes.
 Your lender will expect you to have a policy in effect at closing.

-Please, feel free to call one of our loan professionals, or initiate a quick pre-approval form, it takes only about 3 minutes to complete.
+Please, feel free to call or contact us, or initiate a quick pre-approval form, it takes only about 3 minutes to complete.